 Using plugin packs

-Apply a plugin pack to a host or service to start monitoring them:
+Apply a template from a plugin pack to a host or service to start monitoring them:

 Create the host/the service, and in the Template(s) field, choose the template for the Plugin Pack you want.